Recycle Rewards FAQs

 Why should I return my containers?

 Participating in Recycle Rewards is the rewarding way to recycle your drink containers.
-It is a great way to help keep our environment and waterways litter-free, whilst receiving a 10 cent refund for every eligible container you return to a refund point.
+It is a great way to help keep our environment and waterways litter-free, while receiving a 10 cent refund for every eligible container you return to a refund point.
 Once returned, your drink containers become a valuable material for recycling.

 What do my recycled drink containers become?

-The collected containers will be sorted into clean material streams and sold to recyclers in Australia and sometimes overseas where local options are not viable.
+Collected eligible drink containers will be sorted into clean material streams and sold to recyclers in Australia and sometimes overseas where local options are not viable.
 Containers returned in Tasmania will be made into new products including new drink containers.

 How is Recycle Rewards funded?